-Report: NFL Likely to Pass Rule Fining Teams for Flag, Anthem 'Disrespect'
+NFL Passes Rule Fining Teams If They Do Not 'Show Respect' for Flag, Anthem

-The NFL is reportedly likely to pass a rule Wednesday that will fine teams for perceived "disrespect" of the American flag or national anthem.
+The NFL passed a rule Wednesday that will fine teams for perceived disrespect of the American flag or national anthem.

+"5.
+Each club may develop its own work rules, consistent with the above principles, regarding its personnel who do not stand and show respect for the flag and the Anthem.

+"6.
+The Commissioner will impose appropriate discipline on league personnel who do not stand and show respect for the flag and the Anthem."

-According to ESPN's Adam Schefter, players will be permitted to remain in the locker room during the anthem, but teams will be fined for sideline demonstrations.
+ESPN's Adam Schefter first reported on the rule, noting players will be permitted to remain in the locker room during the anthem, but teams will be fined for sideline demonstrations.

+In the league release commissioner Roger Goodell commented on the change in the league release, saying it was "unfortunate" that the "on-field protests created a false perception among many that thousands of NFL players were unpatriotic.
+This is not and was never the case."

+Goodell later told attending media: "We want people to stand.
+We do believe that moment is important to focus on."
+Dan Graziano of ESPN noted Goodell took three questions on the policy and reporters were told he will not speak publicly again on Wednesday.

 Protests during the national anthem became commonplace two years ago when then-San Francisco 49ers quarterback Colin Kaepernick began kneeling rather than standing.